brownfielde/team-project-1/README.md

 For beginners-offers and interactive experience to help familiarize with a new form of learning.
 For Learners who have experience-this offers a refresher along with the opportunity to hone one's knowledge of it.

+# Assets
+The following image demonstrates the web application's appearance and functionality:

 # Support
 Support for this webpage is currently unavailable, however the interface should not cause any issues.